Office of Financial Aid

 If you are over the aggregate loan limit of $138,500, Direct Graduate PLUS Loans are available to students who must also meet the credit criteria established by the U.S. Department of Education.
 Students who do not meet the credit criteria may apply with an endorser (coborrower) who does.
 There is no grace period on the Direct Graduate PLUS Loan.
 Repayment begins the day after the loan is fully disbursed; however, students can defer repayment while enrolled in school at least half time, and for an additional six months after they graduate or drop below half-time status.* Steps to apply for a Graduate Plus Loan, click here.

 I’m graduating/leaving MTS, what happens next?

 Exit counseling provides important information to prepare you to repay your federal student loan(s).
-If you have received an unsubsidized or PLUS loan under the Direct Loan Program or the FFEL Program, you must complete exit counseling each time you: Drop below half-time enrollment, Graduate, or leave school.
+If you have received an Unsubsidized or PLUS loan under the Direct Loan Program, you must complete exit counseling each time you: Drop below half-time enrollment, Graduate, or leave school.
 Your exit counseling will inform you on repayment.

 Financial Aid Requirements

 - Be a U.S. citizen, permanent resident of the U.S. or an eligible non-citizen with a valid Social security number